jupyter/governance/papers.md

 * Email the main Jupyter Google Group to include folks not listed in the Git log.

+In addition, the Coordinator should send personal emails to individuals, such as students, who are new to writing academic publications, explaining why we are writing a paper, and encouraging them to participate.
+These personal emails should cc the individual's mentor or advisor if applicable.

 Both of these emails should include:

 * A verbatim copy of the above JOSS authorship criteria;